lonhro-pi/Pink_n_Black/README.md

 # Run the installer
 ./install.sh

+# Activate the virtual environment
+source venv/bin/activate

+# Set your OpenAI API key (required for ChatGPT panel)
+export OPENAI_API_KEY="sk-..."

+# Launch the application
+python main.py

+alias pinknblack='source ~/Pink_n_Black/venv/bin/activate && python ~/Pink_n_Black/main.py'

+Features
+•  Terminal — Full-featured when QTermWidget is installed; otherwise a solid PTY-based fallback
+•  ChatGPT — Talk to GPT-4o-mini (or change the model in code)
+•  GitHub Search — Quickly find popular repositories
+•  Media Player — Play audio/video files using QtMultimedia (no VLC dependency)
+•  System Info — Real-time CPU usage, RAM, core count, kernel version
+•  Lonhro Facts — Random fun facts about the legendary racehorse Lonhro Notes & Credits
+A huge thank you to Roy and Little Loen Daley — your support, encouragement, ideas and belief in this project meant everything.
+This terminal would not have reached this point without you both.
+Thank you from the bottom of my heart

+Then just type pinknblack whenever you want to start it.

 ## License

 You can choose any license you like; a common choice is MIT.
 Add a `LICENSE` file if you want to publish this on GitHub.